StafLoker/linux-utils/README.md

-# linux-utils
+# Linux utils repo

-Util scripts, alias and other more for linux administration
+Util scripts, alias and other more for Linux administration